Program of Study

 Concurrent Degree Program

 For those students interested in graduate studies, there is an opportunity for qualified students to obtain both BS (Materials Engineering) and MS degree (Materials Science & Engineering) in a shortened time of five years.
-If you are interested in the BS/MS Concurrent Program, contact your academic adviser for more information.
+If you are interested in the BS/MS Concurrent Program, contact your academic advisor for more information.

 Minors